A beckoning hellfire book

 During the bloody American Civil War, the stark reality of death leads one young man on a course of revenge that takes him from his quiet farm in northern Alabama to the horrific battlefields of Virginia and Pennsylvania.

-On Christmas Eve 1862, David Summers hears the dreaded news: his father has perished at the Battle of Fredericksburg.
+On Christmas Eve 1862, David Summers receives dreadful news.
 Reeling with grief and thoughts of vengeance, David enlists and sets off for Richmond to join the Confederate Army of Northern Virginia.

 But once in the cavalry, David’s life changes drastically, and his dream of glamorous chivalry becomes nothing but a cold, cruel existence of pain and suffering.
 He is hurled into one battle after another, and his desire for revenge wanes when he experiences first-hand the catastrophes of war.